 The best time of year to see whales around Iceland is from April to October.
 The best chance you will have of seeing whales is in the summer months when nearly 20 species of Cetacea migrate to the waters off Iceland.

 If you want to see these beauties up close, you will want to book a tour with a company that specializes in Whale watching.

 While no tour can ever guarantee that you will see whales, you will have a better chance during the warmer summer months.

 There is a reason why Iceland is often referred to as the Land of Fire & Ice.

-Not only does Iceland sit atop of a volcanic system, it also has glaciers, which makes it the perfect spot for ice caves to form.
+Not only does Iceland sit atop a volcanic system, but it also has glaciers, which makes it the perfect spot for ice caves to form.